Whether you should cover a cage at night depends on how well your parrot sleeps and whether anything in its environment prevents it from resting.

 Protection from Other Pets

-Similarly, if other animals can’t see the parrot while it sleeps, they’re less likely to be interested in what the bird’s doing.
-This creates a more harmonious environment for everyone when darkness falls.
+Similarly, if other animals can’t see the parrot while it sleeps, they’re less likely to be interested.
+This creates a more harmonious living space once darkness falls.

 Is It Bad To Cover My Parrot’s Cage?